demisto/content-docs/docs/tutorials/tut-setup-dev.md

 *Note*: if you are using WSL and you see some errors about "python.exe" getting called, disable it in App Execution Alias ([details](https://superuser.com/questions/1437590/typing-python-on-windows-10-version-1903-command-prompt-opens-microsoft-stor)).

 Everything is configured, and you can start developing.
-When you work on your integration, you can activate `poetry` with the `poetry shell` command:
+When you work on your integration, you can activate `poetry` with the `poetry shell` command (Note: The shell command was moved to a plugin: [poetry-plugin-shell](https://github.com/python-poetry/poetry-plugin-shell)):
 ```bash
 sb@dddd:~/demisto/content$ poetry shell
 (.venv) sb@dddd:~/demisto/content$